Iowa Independent Adjuster and Public Adjuster Bond Requirements, Cost & Filing Guide

 What Iowa adjuster bond limit do I need?

-Iowa requires a $50,000 surety bond for independent adjusters and public adjusters.
+The surety bond option uses a $50,000 bond for Iowa independent adjusters and public adjusters.

 How do I buy an Iowa adjuster bond online?